Click a name, or press the enter key on a name, to reveal the bio.

 Mastro is the former Senior Associate Justice of the Appellate Division Second Department.
 He served as a member of that court from 2002 to 2021.
 During this period, he served as Acting Presiding Justice from December 2011 through September 2012, and from January 2021 to May 2021.
 In 1972, Mastro served as a commissioned officer in the United States Navy until his honorable discharge in 1974.
 He received his Bachelor’s degree from Villanova University, and his JD from New York Law School.
 In 1979, Mastro began his career in State Government, upon his appointment as a staff attorney for the now Mental Hygiene Legal Service in New York City.
 In 1981, he served as a Law Assistant to NYC Civil Court Judge Michael L. Pesce before beginning an eleven-year tenure as the Principal Law Clerk to the Honorable Louis Sangiorgio in Supreme Court, Richmond County.
 Maestro’s judicial career began in 1992, after being elected as a Justice of the Supreme Court in Kings County.
 In 2002, he was appointed to the Appellate Division Second Department.
 Previously, Mastro served as president and board member of several community and civic organizations.
 He retains memberships in several bar associations and served on the Second District Committee for Litigation Cost and Delay, created by Chief Judge Kaye.
 He served for many years as Chair of the Ethics Commission for the Unified Court System and is also a member of the New York Bar Foundation.

 Moreno is the Managing Partner and a Senior Trial Attorney at Avanzino & Moreno, PC, with over 25 years of experience representing injured victims in a wide variety of automotive, workplace, medical malpractice and wrongful death actions.
-Among her many professional affiliations, Moreno is a Past-President of the New York State Academy of Trial Lawyers and the President-Elect of the Puerto Rican Bar Association.
+Among her many professional affiliations, Moreno is a Past-President of the New York State Academy of Trial Lawyers and the President of the Puerto Rican Bar Association.
 She was appointed to and has served on the New York State Court of Appeals Judicial Screening Committee, on behalf of the New York State Academy of Trial Lawyers, and the Judicial Screening Committee, on behalf of the Brooklyn Democratic Party.
 She has lectured throughout New York City on a wide range of topics, including New York State Labor Law and Trial Practice Skills.
 As an interested community leader, Moreno has served as President of the Brooklyn Bridge Rotary Club and is a two-time honoree as a Paul Harris Fellow as well as the recipient of the 2016 Brooklyn Service Cornerstone Award.
 Moreno received her undergraduate degree from Binghamton University and her law degree from Northeastern University School of Law.

 Principe has been a partner at Kramer, Dillof, Livingston & Moore, representing injured parties in the specialty of personal injury and medical malpractice for 33 years.
 He was a former prosecutor with the Queens County District Attorney’s Office rising to the rank of Deputy Bureau Chief of the Supreme Court Trial Bureau.
 He then practiced as defense counsel in the field of medical malpractice/personal injury.
 Principe served in the New York Army National Guard for 33 years, retiring as a Brigadier General, with the Legion of Merit, awarded by the United States Army and the Conspicuous Service Medal, awarded by the State of New York.
 He was Staff Judge Advocate to 53rd Troop Command for 9 years and served during our 9/11 National Disaster in that capacity.
 Principe is a member of many professional associations and was Past-President of the St. John's University School of Law Alumni Association.
 He is a graduate of St. John’s University and St. John’s University School of Law.